Binsar

 Hidden Tips Only Repeat Visitors Know

-- Carry cash—ATMs are scarce, and digital payments aren’t always accepted in remote areas.
+- Carry cash as ATMs are scarce, and digital payments aren’t always accepted in remote areas.

-- Pack sturdy shoes—trails can be uneven, especially after rain.
+- Pack sturdy shoes—trails to Zero Point and villages can be uneven and rocky.

-- Layer up even in summer—mornings and evenings get unexpectedly chilly.
+- Layer clothing even in summer—mornings and evenings get unexpectedly cold.

 Frequently Asked Questions